LabKey/labkey-ui-components/packages/components/releaseNotes/labkey/components.md

 *Released*: TBD
 * Section component is now a PureComponent with css classes and more customizable styles
 * Add UserProvider for getting a user and user properties onto a page
+* Surface emptyText and showHeader properties of Grid through GridPanel
+* Update to StorageStatusRenderer for different text representing "not in storage"

 ### version 0.82.1
 *Released*: 29 July 2020